s-tikhomirov/s-tikhomirov.github.io/_posts/2021-03-27-lightning-probing.md

 In practice, "sending payments via a target channel" is not possible.
 The sender can only specify an ordered list of nodes that form a payment path.
 Routing nodes are free to choose any available channel to reach the next node in the route (this is called non-strict forwarding).
 Thus, if the target channel is not the only one between nodes A and B (in other words, if *parallel channels* exist), the attacker can't guarantee that the payment went through the target channel.
 The attacker can't even tell through which channel the payment actually went.
-We will talk about these challenges in more detail in section #challenges#.
+We will talk about these challenges in more detail in Section [Challenges](#challenges).

 Completely mitigating channel probing is probably impossible due to the nature of the LN.
 However, it's possible to make it very inefficient.
 The relevant metrics are: